-In 2018, Messrs.
-Mott, Bazemore and Rodgers and Drs.
-Ringold and Lundberg served as members of the compensation committee.
-In March 2018, Dr. Ringold stepped down from the compensation committee and we appointed Dr. Lundberg as his successor.
+In 2019, Messrs.
+Mott, Bazemore and Rodgers and Dr. Lundberg served as members of the compensation committee.
 The current members of our compensation committee are Messrs.
 Mott, Bazemore and Rodgers and Dr. Lundberg.
 Mr. Mott serves as the chairman of the committee.
-Each of the members of our compensation committee during 2018 was, and each of the current members of our compensation committee, is or will be, an "independent director" under the applicable rules and regulations of The Nasdaq Global Market, a "non-employee director" as defined in Rule 16b-3 promulgated under the Exchange Act and an "outside director" as that term is defined in Section 162(m) of the U.S. Internal Revenue Code of 1986, as amended, or Section 162(m).
+Each of the members of our compensation committee during 2019 was, and each of the current members of our compensation committee, is or will be, an "independent director" under the applicable rules and regulations of The Nasdaq Global Market, a "non-employee director" as defined in Rule 16b-3 promulgated under the Exchange Act and an "outside director" as that term is defined in Section 162(m) of the U.S. Internal Revenue Code of 1986, as amended, or Section 162(m).
 The compensation committee operates under a written charter that satisfies the applicable standards of the SEC and Nasdaq.
 A copy of the compensation committee charter is available to security holders on the Company's website at http://ir.ardelyx.com/corporate-governance.

-For fiscal year 2018, the compensation committee retained Pearl Meyer & Partners, LLC, or Pearl Meyer, a national executive compensation consulting firm, to conduct market research and analysis on our various executive positions, to assist the committee in developing appropriate incentive plans for our executives on an annual basis, to provide the committee and our board of directors with advice and ongoing recommendations regarding material executive compensation decisions, to provide the committee with advice regarding appropriate compensation for our non-employee directors, and to review compensation proposals of management.
+For fiscal year 2019, the compensation committee retained Pearl Meyer & Partners, LLC, or Pearl Meyer, a national executive compensation consulting firm, to conduct market research and analysis on our various executive positions, to assist the committee in developing appropriate incentive plans for our executives on an annual basis, to provide the committee and our board of directors with advice and ongoing recommendations regarding material executive compensation decisions, to provide the committee with advice regarding appropriate compensation for our non-employee directors, and to review compensation proposals of management.
 In compliance with the disclosure requirements of the SEC regarding the independence of compensation consultants, Pearl Meyer addressed each of the six independence factors established by the SEC with the compensation committee.
 Its responses affirmed the independence of Pearl Meyer on executive and board of directors compensation matters.
 Based on this assessment, the compensation committee determined that the engagement of Pearl Meyer did not raise any conflicts of interest or similar concerns.
 The compensation committee also evaluated the independence of other outside advisors to the compensation committee, including outside legal counsel, considering the same independence factors and concluded their work for the compensation committee does not raise any conflicts of interest.